LinasKri/noviti-task/Readme.md

 ## Tasks completed:

 - Created a web application for a loan schedule generation (gather input and display results).
-- Created and use the backend REST API.
+- Created and used the backend REST API.
-- Save result to file (REST API).
+- Results are saved to file (rest-api/scr/Data/saved-loans.json) .
 - Use different branches (at least 2) for different functionality and merge to main at the end of development.

 ## Repository